 Because the bananas from the cold hardy banana tree aren’t edible, this tree may be best for gardeners in colder states who want to create a tropical aesthetic without having to worry about insects or pests attacking the tree’s fruits.
 If you live in a warm to moderate climate and want a tropical feel and edible fruit, we recommend purchasing the ice cream banana tree instead.

-Frequently Asked Questions About Cold Hardy Banana Trees
+FAQ About Cold Hardy Banana Trees

 How much cold can a banana tree tolerate?

-There are several species of bananas beside the cold hardy banana that can tolerate cold weather, like the Chinese yellow banana and Sikkim banana.
+There are several species of bananas besides the cold hardy banana that can tolerate cold weather, like the Chinese yellow banana and Sikkim banana.
 However, the cold hardy banana is the hardiest banana and can withstand temperatures as low as -20 degrees Fahrenheit.

 Should you cut dead leaves off banana trees?